openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/deployment-manager-tool.md

 @endsphinxdirective

-  The package is unpacked to the destination directory and the following files and subdirectories are created:
+Now, the package is extracted to the destination directory.
+The following files and subdirectories are created:

-   * `setupvars.sh` — a copy of `setupvars.sh`,
+   * `setupvars.sh` — a copy of `setupvars.sh`.
-   * `runtime` — contains the OpenVINO runtime binary files,
+   * `runtime` — contains the OpenVINO runtime binary files.
-   * `install_dependencies` — a snapshot of the `install_dependencies` directory from the OpenVINO installation directory,
+   * `install_dependencies` — a snapshot of the `install_dependencies` directory from the OpenVINO installation directory.
    * `<user_data>` — the directory with the user data (IRs, datasets, etc.) specified while configuring the package.

 3. On a target Linux system, to run inference on a target Intel® GPU, Intel® Movidius™ VPU, or Intel® Vision Accelerator Design with Intel® Movidius™ VPUs, install additional dependencies by running the `install_openvino_dependencies.sh` script: